Tag: Hybrid

 • Berry color: red / dark-skinned.

-• General aspect: practical cold-climate hybrid bred for resilience and reliable production.
+• General aspect: practical cold-climate hybrid bred for resilience and steady production.

-• Style clue: deeply coloured, sturdy red wines with freshness and a country-wine profile.
+• Style clue: deeply coloured, sturdy red wines with freshness and rustic character.

-• Identification note: historically known as Landot 244.
+• Identification note: closely associated with the name Landot 244.

 Viticulture notes